eunice-nwaobi/ENGG-680-Project/data/other/README.md

 # All Other Data
-## This folder stores all other informative daata on our set.
+## This folder stores all other informative data on our set.